Computer Vision Explained: Futurist & AI Expert Ian Khan on Visual Recognition

 Top 10 Computer Vision experts to follow

-Dr. Fei-Fei Li: A professor at Stanford Dr. Li co-led the creation of ImageNet, a massive visual dataset that significantly deep in vision.
-She's also the co-director of Stanford's Human-Centered AI Institute and founder of AI4ALL, promoting diversity in AI.
+Dr. Fei-Fei Li: A professor at Stanford University, Dr. Li co-led the creation of ImageNet, a massive visual dataset that significantly advanced deep learning in computer vision.
+She’s also the co-director of Stanford’s Human-Centered AI Institute and founder of AI4ALL, promoting diversity in AI.

 Dr. Andrew Zisserman: Based at the University of Oxford, Zisserman’s expertise in multiple-view geometry and deep learning for vision has influenced countless projects and applications, from 3D scene understanding to video search.

-Dr. Alexei Efros: Also at UC Berkeley, Dr. Efros explores the blend of computer graphics computer vision.
-His work on texture synthesis, image translation, and unpaired image-to-image translation CycleGANs is renowned.
+Dr. Alexei Efros: Also at UC Berkeley, Dr. Efros explores the blend of computer graphics with computer vision.
+His work on texture synthesis, image translation, and unpaired image-to-image translation using CycleGANs is renowned.

 Dr. Antonio Torralba: As a professor at MIT and director of the MIT-IBM Watson AI Lab, Torralba’s research interests encompass computer vision, machine learning, and human visual perception, bringing a holistic perspective to vision problems.